Mederic64/Rogue-Like-Evolution-French-Patch/README.md

 These scripts can be upgraded eventually, and are not perfect, so checking with a diff tool is required.
 (Like WinMerge)

-## Import and test translation
+## Test translation

-- Have the original game in version 0.990m
+- Get the original game in version 0.990m
-- Replace archive.rpa by the repo's if not done already
+- Replace archive.rpa from the releases
-- Generate translations for "french" OR add this repo's "french" folder in /game/tl
-- Open renpy-ttk in Ren'Py SDK and import your MO file.
-(Compiled PO file) with mo2tl
 - Launch game normally

+## I want to contribute!

+- Cool!
+Open the fr_FR.po file with a text editor / PO editor
+- Translate / Check (Remove "#fuzzy" lines)
+- Test your own translation by first extracting the archive.rpa to have all files (You can use rpatool.py)
+- Use renpy-ttk to with Ren'Py SDK and import your compiled PO file (fr_FR.mo) with mo2tl
+- Launch the game normally after the process to see the results
+- Commit if you're satisfied

 ---